yanei11/sheep_ast/manual/Framework.md

 You can trace flow by enabling log level of SHEEP_LOG environment variable like SHEEP_LOG=DEBUG.

+Sheep_ast has more function than just Match - Action.
+Followings are highlight features provided by Framework.

 # Redirect and Namespace

 In {SheepAst::Let Let} object, there is redirect function.